Guscyrus-cyber/Splunk_firewall_SOC_monitoring_mac_lab/README.md

 Panel: Listening Ports Overview

 Description: Displays listening services and exposed network ports identified in the firewall dataset.
+Please refer to image # 23 in the repository.

 **Step 13 — Create Alert**